 - Nausea or vomiting

-If you think you're pregnant at any time after the procedure, contact your health care provider immediately.
-The Essure system doesn't affect your menstrual cycle.
+You should still have a period each month.
+The Essure system doesn't affect your monthly cycle.
+If you stop having periods or think you're pregnant at any time after the procedure, contact your health care provider immediately.

-With the Essure system, your doctor implants coils made of metal and fiber in each fallopian tube.
+With the Essure system, your doctor implants metal coils in each fallopian tube.
 Eventually, scar tissue develops, blocking the tubes and preventing sperm from reaching the egg.
 No incision is necessary.